 Give yourself and your family peace of mind by providing a map for them of your documents and wishes in the event of you not being able to speak for yourself.

-Oct.
-26: Overview of What to Include in Your Exit File™
+Session 1: What Documentation to Include in Your Exit File™

 We will discuss when it is appropriate to have a CPR Directive based upon statistics around survival to an acceptable quality of life.